Ezku/equanimous-tribble/content/3-empirical-study/4-findings/1-daily-structure.md

-# Empirical findings {#empirical-findings}

-This section presents empirical findings based on which we will answer the empirical research questions from section \ref{empirical-research-questions}.
-To settle **ERQ1**, in \ref{daily-structure} we describe the structure of a daily and link this structure to the use and arrangement of kanban boards.

 ## How is the daily structured? {#daily-structure}

 We can observe from \ref{daily-segment-lengths} that no two dailies followed exactly the same structure.
 However, clear tendencies could be observed.
 In this section we first describe a prototypical example of a daily and proceed to paint a picture of how the daily came to be structured the way we observed.